A hardy, easily-grown plant that tolerates almost anything

 It’s extremely thriving in nearly any situation: it’ll even grow in slightly brackish water!
 Java moss grows well in any light conditions, and thrives at around 70 – 75º F. It does get dirty easily (because of its feathery appearance), so it’s important to make sure you have enough water movement to keep it free of refuse, or else it’ll get a brown, furry appearance.

 Best of all, it’s easily multiplied!
 Just split it and replant, and it’ll keep right on growing!

 You can read more about java moss in our Java Moss Care Guide.

 A great option for beginners that want a carpeting tank without the headaches of some other species.

-Able to survive in most water conditions, Marsilea Minuta is a great choice for beginners because of its tolerance of light conditions, although it’ll get leggy in low-light tanks.$19.99 on Amazon (Bulk pack)
+Able to survive in most water conditions, Marsilea Minuta is a great choice for beginners because of its tolerance of light conditions, although it’ll get leggy in low-light tanks.$9.99 on Buce Plant

 Marsilea Minuta (also known as ‘Dwarf Waterclover’) is a hardy plant that looks visually similar to a four-leaf clover, and is another great choice for beginner aquascapers that’s able to survive basically any mistakes.